-There were no changes in our internal controls or in other factors that could significantly affect these controls, during the quarter ended September 30, 2012, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal controls or in other factors that could significantly affect these controls, during the quarter ended December 31, 2012, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-PART II OTHER INFORMATION
+PART II - OTHER INFORMATION

-Item 1 Legal Proceedings: There were no material changes in litigation from that reported in our Form 10-K for the fiscal year ended June 30, 2012.
+Item 1 - Legal Proceedings:

+There were no material changes in litigation from that reported in our Form 10-K for the fiscal year ended June 30, 2012.
 In the Golden Triangle Company v.
 Fonar Corporation et al case (U.S. District Court for the Eastern District of New York CV10-2932), the Company made a motion to dismiss the plaintiff's amended complaint, which was granted, leaving only the cause of action for breach of contract.
 The claims against the individual officers and employees were also dismissed.
 Fonar filed its answer to the complaint, together with a counterclaim alleging the plaintiff, by attempting to overcharge the end customer has damaged Fonar's reputation and ability to sell in Kuwait.
 The plaintiff, in turn, has answered our counterclaim.
-The case is now in discovery, with a deadline of December 31, 2012 to complete discovery.
+The case is now in discovery, with a deadline of March 31, 2013 to complete discovery.
+The trial is scheduled to take place in June 2013.

 In the Matt Malek Madison v.
-Fonar case (U.S. District Court, Northern District of California), Fonar appealed the judgment against it, but the U.S. Court of Appeals for 9th Circuit affirmed the judgment of the District Court on January 31, 2012, awarding the plaintiff the \$300,000 deposit with prejudgment interest from July 1, 2006.
-The \$300,000 plus interest of \$72,000 has been accrued as of September 30, 2012.
+Fonar case (U.S. District Court, Northern District of California), Fonar appealed the judgment against it, but the U.S. Court of Appeals for 9^{th} Circuit affirmed the judgment of the District Court on January 31, 2012, awarding the plaintiff the \$300,000 deposit with prejudgment interest from July 1, 2006.
+The \$300,000 plus interest of \$72,000 has been accrued as of December 31, 2012.
 Although we asked the Court of Appeals to reconsider its decision in an en banc (larger panel of judges) proceeding, our request was not granted.
 Notwithstanding the outstanding judgment, the plaintiff has not to our knowledge taken any steps to enforce the judgment against us.

 In the Bonutti Research v.
-Fonar et al case (U.S. District Court, Eastern District of New York), Bonutti Research filed an action on December 2, 2011 alleging that Fonar s Upright® MRI scanners infringe plaintiff s patent, which relates to the moving of a patient into the scanner.
-Fonar believes plaintiff s claims are without merit and further, that the patent is invalid.
+Fonar et al case (U.S. District Court, Eastern District of New York), Bonutti Research filed an action on December 2, 2011 alleging that Fonar's Upright® MRI scanners infringe plaintiff's patent, which relates to the moving of a patient into the scanner.
+Fonar believes plaintiff's claims are without merit and further, that the patent is invalid.
 The plaintiff served the complaint on the last possible day permitted after filing.
 The defendants obtained an extension of time to answer to May 18, 2012.
-Subsequently, on or about July 3, 2012, Bonutti hired new substitute counsel and requested a 60 day extension to answer Fonar s counterclaims and to postpone the initial conference.
-Bonutti has answered our counterclaims and discovery commenced.
-We have now made a motion to dismiss the case.
+Subsequently, on or about July 3, 2012, Bonutti hired new substitute counsel and requested a 60 day extension to answer Fonar's counterclaims and to postpone the initial conference.
+Bonutti has answered our counterclaims and discovery We have made a motion to dismiss the case.
+The judge is not commenced. expected to decide until February 20, 2013.
 At this point we are unable to assess the amount in controversy as no damages were specified.
 The patent has expired.

-- Item 1A Risk Factors: Not required.
-We are a smaller reporting company. - Item 2 Unregistered Sales of Equity Securities and Use of Proceeds: None - Item 3 Defaults Upon Senior Securities: None - Item 4 Mine Safety Disclosure: None - Item 5 Other Information: None - Item 6 Exhibits and Reports on Form 8-K: - a) Exhibit 31.1 Certification.
+Item 1A - Risk Factors: Not required.
+We are a smaller reporting company.

+- Item 2 Unregistered Sales of Equity Securities and Use of Proceeds: None - Item 3 Defaults Upon Senior Securities: None - Item 4 Mine Safety Disclosure: None - Item 5 Other Information: None - Item 6 Exhibits and Reports on Form 8-K: - a) Exhibit 31.1 Certification.
 See Exhibits - b) Exhibit 32.1 Certification.
-See Exhibits - c) Report on Form 8-K filed on October 2, 2012, Item 2.02: Results of Operations and Financial Condition for the fiscal year ended June 30, 2012.
+See Exhibits - c) Report on Form 8-K filed on November 15, 2012, Item 2.02: Results of Operations and Financial Condition for the fiscal quarter ended September 30, 2012.